-But you’re still curious about the growing popularity of Epsom salts.
-If they really do add some extra soothing to an already soothing activity, is there anything else they can do?
+But you’re still curious about the growing popularity of epsom salts.
+If they really do add some extra soothe to an already soothing activity, is there anything else they can do?
 Read on and you’ll find out!

 Mineral absorption is the answer!

 Epsom salt is quite different from the table salt in your kitchen.
-It’s a compound made of magnesium, sulfur, and oxygen.
-Really, Epsom salt is just a nickname for magnesium sulfate.
+It’s a compound made of magnesium, sulfus, and oxygen.
+Really, epsom salt is just a nickname for magnesium sulfate.

 You know how most of us are deficient in just about every mineral ever?
 Magnesium deficiency is very common.
 Research suggests that magnesium can be absorbed by the skin.
 So what’s the harm in trying it out?
 You can soak in it, scrub with it, or make a mask out of it.
 But if topical treatment isn’t your thing, you can dilute it in water and drink it up!
 Mind you, it doesn’t taste good.
 But it’s really affordable!
 You can find an 8-pound bag for four dollars just about anywhere.

 So the skin absorbs the magnesium from the epsom salts, but what exactly does that absorption do for your body?

 We hear about this one a lot.
 Athletes are often encouraged to soak in epsom salts after a long day of strenuous practice.
 The relief will have them pumped for the upcoming game!

 Magnesium, which is necessary for proper muscular and joint function, reduces inflammation in the muscles and bones.
 Increasing magnesium intake leads to chemical reactions that relieve tight and sore muscles.